-Most Gulf bourses fall on Fed minutes, rising COVID-19 cases
+Most Gulf bourses fall on Fed minutes, rising Covid-19 cases

-Major Gulf bourses ended lower on Thursday on worries over higher US interest rates and the rapid spread of the Omicron coronavirus variant.
+DUBAI: Major Gulf bourses ended lower on Thursday on worries over higher U.S. interest rates and the rapid spread of the Omicron coronavirus variant.

 Saudi Arabia, the largest Gulf state with a population of some 30 million, on Wednesday registered 3,045 new infections, up from some 1,000 cases announced on Sunday.
 That is still below a peak of more than 4,700 in June 2020.